Hydrothermal vent: Exploitation

-There also exist potential environmental effects from the tools needed for mining of these hydrothermal vent ecosystems; including noise pollution and anthropogenic light.
-Hydrothermal vent system mining would require the use of both submerged mining tools on the seafloor including remotely operated underwater vehicles (ROVs), as well surface support vessels on the ocean surface.
-Inevitably through the operation of these machines some level of noise will be created, which presents a problem for hydrothermal vent organisms because as they are up to 12,000 feet below the surface of the ocean they experience very little sound.
+There are also potential environmental effects from the tools needed for mining these hydrothermal vent ecosystems, including noise pollution and anthropogenic light.
+Hydrothermal vent system mining would require the use of both submerged mining tools on the seafloor, including remotely operated underwater vehicles (ROVs), as well as surface support vessels on the ocean surface.
+Inevitably, through the operation of these machines, some level of noise will be created, which presents a problem for hydrothermal vent organisms because, as they are up to 12,000 feet below the surface of the ocean, they experience very little sound.
 As a result of this, these organisms have evolved to have highly sensitive hearing organs, so if there is a sudden increase in noise, such as that created by mining machinery, there is potential to damage these auditory organs and harm the vent organisms.
-It is also important to consider that many studies have been able to show that a large percent of benthic organisms communicate using very low frequency sounds; therefore, increasing ambient noise levels on the seafloor could potentially mask communication between the organisms, and alter behavioural patterns.
-Similar to how deep sea SMS mining tools create noise pollution, they also create anthropogenic light sources on the seafloor (from mining tools) and the ocean surface (from surface support vessels).
-Organisms at these hydrothermal vent systems are in the aphotic zone of the ocean, and have adapted to very low light conditions.
-Studies on deep sea shrimp have shown the potential for flood lights used on the sea floor used in studying the vent systems to cause permanent retinal damage; warranting further research into potential risk to other vent organisms.
-On top of the risk presented to deep sea organisms, the surface support vessels use nocturnal anthropogenic lighting.
-Research has shown that this type of lighting on the ocean surface can disorient seabirds and cause fallout; where they fly toward the anthropogenic light and become exhausted or collide with man-made objects resulting in injury or death.
-There is both aquatic and land organism consideration to be made when evaluating the environmental effects of hydrothermal vent mining.
+It is also important to consider that many studies have been able to show that a large percent of benthic organisms communicate using very low-frequency sounds; therefore, increasing ambient noise levels on the seafloor could potentially mask communication between the organisms and alter behavioral patterns.
+Similar to how deep-sea SMS mining tools create noise pollution, they also create anthropogenic light sources on the seafloor (from mining tools) and the ocean surface (from surface support vessels).
+Organisms at these hydrothermal vent systems are in the aphotic zone of the ocean and have adapted to very low light conditions.
+Studies on deep sea shrimp have shown the potential for flood lights used on the sea floor used in studying the vent systems to cause permanent retinal damage, warranting further research into the potential risk to other vent organisms.
+On top of the risk presented to deep-sea organisms, the surface support vessels use nocturnal anthropogenic lighting.
+Research has shown that this type of lighting on the ocean surface can disorient seabirds and cause fallout, where they fly toward the anthropogenic light and become exhausted or collide with man-made objects, resulting in injury or death.
+There is consideration for both aquatic and land organisms when evaluating the environmental effects of hydrothermal vent mining.